Mondorf-les-Bains: Economy

 The major contributor to Mondorf's economy is Casino 2000 as a hotel, restaurant, gaming centre and business venue.
 Other contributors are the town's restaurants, its tourists, arts and crafts interests as well as agriculture and viticulture.
 The Domaine Thermal attracts visitors to the spa as well as those interested in its hotel and restaurants and its conference facilities.

-Twin towns — sister cities
+Twin towns

 Mondorf-les-Bains is twinned with: